Here's Where the Something Old, New, Borrowed and Blue Tradition Comes From

-But don't stress over this old-school guide for bridal success.
-The objects in the rhyme aren't meant to dictate your wedding style or inspire a hunt for the perfect "somethings."
-They're usually small tokens of love that your mother, sister, other relatives and/or attendants will give you at the eleventh hour (although you can give them to yourself too).
+But don't stress over this old-school guide for marital success.
+The objects in the rhyme shouldn't dictate your wedding style or inspire a hunt for the perfect "something."
+They're usually small tokens of love that your mother, sister or other guests will give you at the eleventh hour (although you can give them to yourself too).
 And now, of course, this sweet tradition extends far beyond trinkets for the bride.
 Two grooms can sport blue ties or borrow their grandfathers' cuff links.
-Bridesmaids can wear blue and act as the bride's "something blue."
+Bridesmaids can wear blue and act as the bride's something blue.
 We've seen blue hair and blue manicures, a display of old family photographs as an escort card backdrop, new jewelry or a beautiful new getaway car for the couple—you name it.

 The Meaning of "Something Old"

-Back in the day, including "something old" was a sure way to ward off the Evil Eye and protect any future children the couple might have (the Evil Eye was thought to cause infertility in the bride—yikes).
-But more generally, and on a more lighthearted note, "something old" represents continuity, and contemporary couples use this as a chance to wear a sentimental piece of jewelry or item of clothing belonging to an older relative.
+Back in the day, including something old was a sure way to ward off the evil eye and protect any future children the couple might have.
+But on a more general and lighthearted note, something old represents continuity.
+Contemporary couples use this as a chance to wear a sentimental piece of jewelry or item of clothing belonging to an older relative.
 Often the parents of the bride will gift her an heirloom before the ceremony.

 The Meaning of "Something New"

-This one's pretty straightforward: "Something new" offers optimism for the future.
-The couple is about to enter into a new chapter in life, so walking into marriage with "something new" makes total sense.
-Don't worry about searching far and wide for "something new"—it can truly be anything, including your wedding dress, veil, jewelry and shoes.
+This one's pretty straightforward: something new offers optimism for the future.
+The couple is about to enter into a new chapter in life, so walking into marriage with something new makes total sense.
+Don't worry about searching far and wide for something new—it can be anything, like your wedding dress, veil, jewelry or shoes.
 Couples often tick this box before they even learn this rhyme exists.
-It's up to you whether your "something new" is a gift from someone else or the result of a treat-yourself moment.
+It's up to you whether your something new is a gift from someone else or the result of a treat-yourself moment.